Daily guide for projects

 If you find a positive result (i.e. the data matches your hypothesis), then you should spend the rest of your time validating it to make absolutely sure it is really true.
 You will need to design controls using the data (shuffling controls), or using simulated data, and you need to check the logic of your pipeline from start to end.
 Did you accidentally select only neurons that were tuned to a behavior, and then showed that they respond to aspects of that behavior?
 Did you sort neurons by their peak response time and then found sequences in your data?
 That is circular reasoning!
 There are some obvious and some not-so-obvious circular analyses that can catch even experienced researchers off-guard.
 This is what the controls are especially useful at catching.

-At the end of project day 14, you should also submit your slides via this Airtable link.
+At the end of W3D4, you should also submit your slides via this Airtable link.

-This is the day where you present your project to other groups who worked on the same topic.
-Your project TA will be invited too, but they are busy so they might not make it.
+This is the day where you present your project to other groups.
+You can invite your project TA and mentor, but they are busy so they might not make it.
 The groups will take turns to share their screens.
 You can use figures and other graphics, but this is meant to be told as a story, and everyone from your group should take a turn telling a part of the story.
 Tell us about the different hypotheses you’ve had at different points and how you refined them using some of the tools we taught.

 10 minutes of meet & greet.
 Do a round of introductions (one TA calls out names from the zoom list).
 Everyone says their name, pod name, position, university and subject of study, as well as one interesting fact about themselves “Hi, I’m Jonny from the wiggly caterpillars and I am a PhD student at University of Notre Dame in Paris.
 I build reinforcement learning models for robots, and in my free time I like to go on long bike rides”.

-20 minutes of discussion.
+10-20 minutes of group discussion.
 Use the following questions to guide the group discussion.
-Spend 3-5 minutes on each question.
+Spend a few minutes on one or two of the questions below, or ask your own question.

 Could one of the datasets chosen by the other groups have helped you answer your question, or a part of it?
 What does the other group think?